-"I know for a fact that this play was the first play to make me really think about my life."
+"I know for a fact that this was the first play to make me really think about my life."

 –Student, Jacobs High School, Algonquin, IL

-But… Reading Shakespeare can pose a real challenge—to students and to teachers—and his work is some of the most difficult that a student is required to read.
-Here at Chicago Shakespeare we view it as a privilege, and a responsibility, to support this central component of the English curriculum, making it accessible, achievable, fun, and enlightening—for students and teachers alike.
-Our program unites the skills of theater artists and classroom educators to bring Shakespeare to life in the school curriculum—through live performance, workshops, discussions, and innovative learning.
-Serving more than 40,000 teachers and students each year, Team Shakespeare is one of the most comprehensive arts education programs in the country.
+But… Reading Shakespeare can pose a real challenge—to students and to teachers.
+His work is some of the most difficult that a student is required to read.
+Here at Chicago Shakespeare, we view it as a responsibility, and a privilege, to support this central component of the English curriculum, and to make it accessible, achievable, fun, and enlightening for students and teachers alike.
+Our program unites the skills of theater artists and classroom educators to bring Shakespeare to life in the school curriculum—through live performance, professional learning for educators, comprehensive teaching resources, and opportunities for students to perform Shakespeare.
+Serving more than 40,000 teachers and students each year, Team Shakespeare is one of the most comprehensive and highly respected arts education programs in the country.

 MAJOR TEAM SHAKESPEARE SUPPORTERS

 Arts Midwest, BP, Helen Brach Foundation, Butler Family Foundation, Crown Family Philanthropies, Fifth Third Bank, First Midwest Bancorp, The Grover Hermann Foundation, Kimberlee Herold, James and Brenda Grusecki, The Malott Family Student Access Fund, Mazza Foundation, Pritzker Foundation Team Shakespeare Fund, and The Segal Family Foundation Student Matinee Fund